 Healthy practices.
 The school offers healthy, sugar-free snacks, with an emphasis on organic produce.
 Lunches are brought from home, and the school requests that sugary and heavily processed foods be excluded.
-Organic milk is provided by the school.

 Our before and after school program incorporates a variety of enrichment activities appropriate for each of the age groups that attend, as well as ample opportunities for outdoor play or quiet reading and homework preparation time.